franciscovargas/MUSE/README.md

 ```
 python multilingual_alignment_experiments.py
 ```
-to reproduce the IBFA row in Table 2.
+to reproduce the en-it IBFA row in Table 2.
+The `--swap` and `--expert` arguments will allow you to reproduce all results for IBFA in Tables 2 and 3.

 Run
 ```